jmckenna at gatewaygeomatics.com

 See the Vector Data reference for examples on how to add different geographic data sources to your MapServer project.

 Because the earth is round and your monitor (or paper map) is flat, distortions will occur when you display geographic data in a two-dimensional image.
 Projections allow you to represent geographic data on a flat surface.
 In doing so, some of the original properties (e.g. area, direction, distance, scale or conformity) of the data will be distorted.
 Different projections excel at accurately portraying different properties.
-A good primer on map projections can be found at the University of Colorado.

 With MapServer, if you keep all of your spatial data sets in the same projection (or unprojected Latitude and Longitude), you do not need to include any projection info in your Map File.
 In building your first MapServer application, this simplification is recommended.